 Ear Worm: From Rikki-Tikki-Tavi.
 "Who has delivered us, who?
 Tell me his nest and his name!"

 Fridge Brilliance: In "Mowgli's Brothers", Shere Khan is portrayed as a white tiger rather than the normal orange tiger from the original book and all other adaptations, despite the fact white tigers have existed only in captivity since 1951, and would have difficulty surviving due to the lack of camoflague as well as health problems.
 However in the book Khan has a crippled leg, which rarely appears in adaptations, such as this in which all of his legs are normal, meaning that being a white tiger replaces his crippled leg as his disability.
 The story also takes place before 1951, making it more possible.

 The film itself.
-Is it another Disney Live-Action Adaptation, that's going to try to make things Darker and Edgier, like Maleficent and The Lone Ranger or is it a chance to make up for the appalling 1994 live action movie?
+Is it another Disney Live-Action Adaptation, that's going to try to make things Darker and Edgier, like Maleficent and The Lone Ranger or is it a chance to do an adaptation that is closer to continuity (unlike the 1994 film)?

 Accuracy to the source material (i.e. no forced romantic interests, accuracy to the characters, but at the same time making them new and interesting).

 The announcement that the animals would actually talk in this version, unlike other live action versions.